-Venue: Makedonia Palace

-09:00 am Introduction

-09:15 am Input

-What do we mean when we talk about citizenship?
-A brief clarification of terms by the CLEAR focus group Claudia Lenz, The European Wergeland Centre (Norway)

-10:30 am Coffee Break

-11:00 am Input

-The impact of citizenship education in constructing 'the other' - a critical reflection

-Audrey Osler, University of Leeds (Great Britain)

-11:30 am Discussion

-12:00 pm Parallel Panels

-Othering and identity politics in three different contexts: Implications for citizenship education

-The search for 'identity' and new forms of self-assertion as 'Us' versus 'Them' are playing an increasing role in the various crises and conflicts in and around Europe.
-How can these new and old identity discourses be analysed and deconstructed?
-How can citizenship education deal with this apparent relapse into a 'clash of civilizations'?
-How can we combine civic education with the ability to understand and include the thought patterns, conceptions of history and hopes for the future of 'Them'?

-These questions will be at the centre of three parallel panels, which will deal with the conflict in and around Ukraine, the dynamics and the function of othering in the European crisis and the dispute/conflict between Europe and the 'Islamic world'.
+Venue: Makedonia Palace 09:00 am Introduction 09:15 am Input What do we mean when we talk about citizenship?
+A brief clarification of terms by the CLEAR focus group Claudia Lenz, The European Wergeland Centre (Norway) 10:30 am Coffee Break 11:00 am Input The impact of citizenship education in constructing 'the other' - a critic reflection Audrey Osler , University of Leeds (Great Britain) cal 11:30 am Discussion 12:00 pm Parallel Panels Othering and identity politics in three different contexts: Implications for citizenship education The search for 'identity' and new forms of self-assertion as 'Us' versu 'Them' are playing an increasing role in the various crises and conflic in and around Europe.
+How can these new and old identity discourse be analysed and deconstructed?
+How can citizenship education dea with this apparent relapse into a 'clash of civilizations'?
+How can we combine civic education with the ability to understand and include the thought patterns, conceptions of history and hopes for the future of 'Them'? sts S These questions will be at the centre of three parallel panels, which we deal with the conflict in and around Ukraine, the dynamics and the function of othering in the European crisis and the dispute/conflict between Europe and the 'Islamic world'.
 International experts will examine these issues from different perspectives.
 The aim of the panels is to generate topics and questions that are relevant for practical citizenship education.
 These will afterwards be discussed in more detail in parallel workshops.
+Panel: Panel: Panel:

+Panel: Panel: Panel:

-Panel: Russia, Ukraine and 'the West': Do we need a new mental cartography?
-Panel: The EU in Crisis: Migration and renationalisation as new challenges Panel:
+Russia, Ukraine and 'the The EU in Crisis: The 'West' and

-The 'West' and

-the 'Islamic
+West': Do we need a new Migration and the 'Islamic

-World': The role
+mental cartography? renationalisation as World': The role

-of 'othering' in
+new challenges of 'othering' in

 specific

 countries